Shout about these extraordinary people, and the tireless work they do to protect our most vulnerable animals.

 From a young age Vincent knew that he wanted to make a difference to the state of Uganda’s wildlife and so he combined his passion for the natural world with his love of the law.
 His experience in the field, conducting ranger patrols in National Parks for the Uganda Wildlife Authority, combined with his experience in the Courts as a state prosecutor, was the inspiration that Vincent needed to establish the Natural Resource Conservation Network (NRCN).

-Uganda is a major international transit hub for ivory, pangolins, and other illicit wildlife products from across the region.
-Thanks to NRCN and their government partnership, at least four significant wildlife traffickers are arrested each month.
-Vincent not only risks his life to combat wildlife trafficking and bring criminals to justice, but he has also changed policies and the practice of wildlife law enforcement affecting threatened species in his native Uganda and across East Africa.
+Uganda is a major international transit hub for ivory, pangolins, and other illicit wildlife products from across East and Central Africa.
+Thanks to NRCN and their partnership with government, up to four significant wildlife trackers are arrested each month.

 Vincent is an unsung hero who works behind the scenes to make real change happen in addressing wildlife crime.

 Inspired by Vincent’s story?
 Read another extraordinary story.

 This award is given to an individual who has been judged to be emerging as a leading conservationist in recognition of their outstanding contribution to, and considerable success, in their chosen field.
 The award is sponsored by Land Rover.
 The three finalists are present at the Awards Ceremony, with the winner being announced on the night, who will receive a beautiful trophy, as well as a grant of £20,000.
 The two runners up each receive a grant of £7,500.